Tendai: Edo Period (1603–1868)

+Meiji Period to Present (1868–Present)

+The Meiji Restoration brought severe challenges to Tendai and other Buddhist institutions.
+The government's promotion of Shinto led to the confiscation of temple lands and a decline in patronage.
+The 19th and early 20th centuries saw efforts to modernize the school while maintaining its traditional teachings.
+In the 20th century, Tendai became part of the broader Buddhist revival movements in Japan, with renewed interest in its esoteric and Lotus Sutra-based teachings.

+One of the most prominent Tendai figures of the 20th century was Shōchō Hagami (1903–1989).
+He served as President of the Japanese Religious Committee for World Federation and was a great practitioner of extenseive Kaihōgyō.
+Hagami, along with Etai Yamada (1900–1999) were two major Tendai figures of the 20th century who widely promoted religious dialogue with other world religions and traveled widely.

+Today, the Tendai school remains active, with Enryaku-ji serving as its headquarters.
+While no longer a dominant force in Japanese Buddhism, it continues to influence various traditions through its doctrinal legacy and training system.
+Tendai temples in Japan and abroad promote both traditional monastic practice and lay-oriented teachings.

 Worldview

 According to Jiko Hazama, the Tendai Buddhist worldview advocates a comprehensive form of Buddhism which sees all Buddhist teachings as being unified under an inclusive reading of the ekayāna teaching of the Lotus Sutra.
 This holistic and inclusive form of Buddhism is based on the doctrinal synthesis of Tiantai Zhiyi, which was ultimately based on the Lotus Sutra.

-Tendai Buddhism has several philosophical insights which allow for the reconciliation of Buddhist doctrine with aspects of Japanese culture such as Shinto and Japanese aesthetics.
-These include Zhiyi's theory of perfect interfusion or unity of all phenomena (expressed in teachings like ichinen sanzen "three thousand realms in one thought") and the Tendai theory of hongaku (original enlightenment) which holds that enlightenment is intrinsic in all things.
-Also central to Tendai thought is the notion that the phenomenal world, the world of our experiences, fundamentally is an expression of the Buddhist law (Dharma).
-This notion poses the problem of how we come to have many differentiated experiences.
-Tendai Buddhism claims that each and every sense phenomenon just as it is is the expression of Dharma.
+Tendai's inclusive view of religion allowed it to reconcile Buddhist doctrine with aspects of Japanese culture such as Shinto and Japanese aesthetics.
+Tendai doctrines like original enlightenment and honji suijaku contributed to the integration of native Japanese religion with Tendai Buddhism.

 In the major Tendai institutions like Taisho University and Mount Hiei, the main subjects of study are the Lotus Sutra, the works of the Tiantai Patriarch Zhiyi, the works of the founder Saichō and some later Tendai figures like Ennin.

-The Lotus Sutra and Classic Tiantai Thought
+Foundational Tendai philosophy

-The thought of the Japanese Tendai school is founded on the classic Chinese Tiantai doctrines found in the works of patriarch Zhìyǐ.
-These include:
+The thought of the Japanese Tendai school is founded on the classic Chinese Tiantai doctrines found in the works of patriarchs Zhìyǐ and Zhanran.
+These foundational doctrines include: